tat tvam asi

 Prof. V. Krishnamurthy:

+assessment of what place each issue in life is to be placed in.
 As a child toys and sweets are most attractive and important.
 The loss of even a little of these upsets the child totally

 As a youth, the attraction and importance shifts from toys and sweets to many other 'more substantial' things! -- we know what!
 Now at this stage of life we also realise that the attraction we had for toys and sweets and the importance we attached to them are 'childish' and we are not any more bothered about them.
 In other words we have learnt, at this stage, what place in life toys and sweets have and we learn to put them in their place.